fightforthefuture/anticensorship-mirror-python/README.md

 1. **[Sign up for an API Key][1]**
 2. Deploy the app to Heroku (or your own server)

+   If you deploy to your own server, please run the `make` command to grab the [MaxMind GeoLite2 geolocation database][2].

 3. Configure your environment variables with the following definitions:

    ```